lumilink-hq/support-dashboard/docs/PROJECT-STATUS.md

 Goal right now: **a working Tsunami demo.** Call limits are built but deliberately parked — the ticket system is the priority because it's the only escalation path that exists.

+> **→ To finish the build, follow `docs/TSUNAMI-GO-LIVE.md`.** It's the ordered runbook:
+> retire Comfort Air, hand over the number, configure, deploy, build the agent.
+This file is
+> the map; that one is the route.
+>
+> **Decision 2026-07-29: Comfort Air is being retired and the demo number `+12135332469`
+> moved to Tsunami.** All resources go to the orders agent.
+Scheduling data is left intact —
+> dormant, not deleted.

 ---

 ## 0. Orientation in 60 seconds